What is A2P 10DLC?

 Register all of your 10DLC phone numbers now to avoid these penalties:

 June 1, 2023: AT&T and T-Mobile will increase carrier fees for unregistered messages.

 July 5, 2023: Gradual message blocking begins on US-bound messages.

 After August 31, 2023: all messages sent from unregistered 10DLC phone numbers to US numbers will be blocked.

 Are there fees associated with 10DLC?

-All commercial long code traffic will be subject to the carrier fees regardless of your provider.
+All commercial long-code traffic will be subject to non-refundable carrier fees regardless of your provider.
 We’ll pass this fee through with no additional markup.

 T-Mobile non-compliance fees

 Text Enablement: $10,000 (This pass-through fee would apply if T-Mobile received a complaint where traffic is being sent from a long code prior to the program being fully approved by T-Mobile.)